Home Addiction TreatmentMeth Treatment Does Meth Cause Hair Loss?

 Other Causes of Hair Loss

 Of course, methamphetamine use is not the only reason a person may shed hair.
 Other illicit substances can also cause or worsen hair loss.
+Despite their popularity, alcohol, and marijuana or weed hair loss issues are being further studied and can occur, often related to stress or anxiety.

 Certain medications, severe stress, mental health conditions, scalp irritation, and family genetics can also lead to hair loss.
 Additionally, a person’s self-care habits and nutrition play a role in the thickness and health of hair.